Candida paronychia B37.23

 This section has been translated automatically.

-Eliminate predisposing factors if possible (e.g. immunodeficiencies, diabetes mellitus, acrocyanosis, hyperhidrosis, possibly a change of profession in bakery professions, nursing, etc.)
+If possible, compensate for predisposing factors (e.g. immunodeficiencies, diabetes mellitus, acrocyanosis, hyperhidrosis, change of occupation if necessary in bakery professions, nursing, etc.).

 External therapy